la2050/archive/_projects/2016/youth-mentoring-and-entrepreneurship-program-for-middle-school-students.md

   actions aimed at achieving those goals.
 WeThrive is ultimately making LA the best place to learn by serving middle school students in Los Angeles who build companies within WeThrive while gaining mentors and a support system.
+Please explain how you will define and measure success for your project.​: "Because WeThrive works with a middle school student population, that does not graduate high school until 4 years later, our outcomes are more long-term.
+We have listed long-term outcomes, short-term preconditions and accompanying thresholds, which we measure success with.\nYouth obtain interpersonal skills for communicating and interacting effectively with others\nAchieved when:  \n* Program graduates achieve a successful score on interpersonal skills assessment tool \n* Program participants successfully communicate with various external participants in WeThrive (i.e. supplier, client, customer, etc.) each semester\nYouth obtain personal skills for developing personal agency, self-awareness, and the ability to self-manage\nAchieved when:  \n* Program graduates achieve a successful score on personal skills assessment tool(s)\n* Program participants complete at least 60% of their learning log assignments\nYouth have strong self-esteem\nAchieved when: \n* Program graduates achieve a successful score on a self-esteem assessment tool\nLong Term:\nCollege completion: 95% of WeThrive participants\n\LCollege attendance rates\L: 95% of WeThrive participants\nDistrict-wide graduation rates\L: 95% of WeThrive participants"
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
+  - Capacity Building
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/youth-mentoring-and-entrepreneurship-program-for-middle-school-students/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2610135955741-team91.JPG
 organization_name: WeThrive